earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2016-12-06-R01-get-to-know-r.md

 functions.
 Other functions are add-ons to base `R`.
 These functions can be loaded by

-1. Installing a particular package (using install.packages() like we did when we installed ggplot2, knitr, and rmarkdown and loading the library in our script using `library(package-name).
+1. Installing a particular package (using install.packages() like we did when we installed ggplot2, knitr, and R Markdown and loading the library in our script using `library(package-name).
 2. Writing our own functions.

 ### Functions that return values